VF-21: 1990s

 In 1990 the squadron, with the rest of its air wing, moved to USS Independence.
-VF-21 arrived on station in the Persian Gulf on August 5, 1990 and was part of the Carrier Group that was America's first response to Iraq's August 2, 1990 Invasion of Kuwait.
+VF-21 arrived on station in the Persian Gulf on 5 August 1990 and was part of the Carrier Group that was America's first response to Iraq's 2 August 1990 Invasion of Kuwait.
 VF-21 maintained Combat Air Patrol "CAP" missions during Operation Desert Shield, the buildup of coalition forces to liberate Kuwait.
 However, the USS Independence battle group) was relieved on station by the Ranger and Midway Carrier battle groups at the onset of Operation Desert Storm.
 General Norman Schwarzkopf flew aboard the USS Independence to command the battle group; CBS Anchor Dan Rather reported from the USS Independence flight deck.
 VF-21 returned aboard the USS Independence to establish Operation Southern Watch immediately after Desert Storm.

 In August 1991 USS Independence took over the role of USS Midway as the only carrier home ported outside the USA, at Yokosuka, Japan.
 During this change the squadron stayed with the same carrier but moved air wings, from CVW-14 to CVW-5 as well as being repositioned to NAF Atsugi.
 This was, because the Midway air wing had been without F-14s, as the older ship could not accommodate the F-14's size and weight.

-After a deployment in the West Pacific and the Sea of Japan between October 15, and November 24, 1991 and the last Carrier visit to Subic Bay in March 1992, Independence and VF-21 deployed to the Persian Gulf on April 15, 1992.
+After a deployment in the West Pacific and the Sea of Japan between 15 October, and 24 November 1991 and the last Carrier visit to Subic Bay in March 1992, Independence and VF-21 deployed to the Persian Gulf on 15 April 1992.
 In May, they visited Sydney, Australia to commemorate the 50th Anniversary of the Battle of the Coral Sea in 1942.
 In June, a one plane detachment visited Doha Air Base which included training in DACT with the Qatar Air Force.
-On the 23rd of August, the Independence CVBG entered the Persian Gulf, beginning what would become Operation Southern Watch.
+On 23 August, the Independence CVBG entered the Persian Gulf, beginning what would become Operation Southern Watch.
 After 18 days, the Carrier left the Persian Gulf, relieved by the USS Ranger.
-They VF-21 returned to Atsugi on October 11, 1992, two days before the Independence pulled into Yokosuka.
+They VF-21 returned to Atsugi on 11 October 1992, two days before the Independence pulled into Yokosuka.